MarkRoy8888/CarND-Project-3-Traffic-Sign-Classifier/README.md

 ---

 ### Data Set Summary & Exploration
+#### 0.
+In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
+You will train and validate a model so it can classify traffic sign images using the German Traffic Sign Dataset.
+After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic